-In B&NES people living on a low income tend to have diets that are less healthy than people living on higher incomes1.
+The reasons why people eat unhealthy diets are complex and are associated with issues relating to food accessibility, affordability and culture.
+In B&NES people from lower socioeconomic groups tend to have diets that are less healthy than people from higher socio-economic groups (JSNA, 2014).
 This trend is related to "food poverty" which is the inability to access or afford foods that make up a healthy diet (See appendix 6).
-Rising food prices, inadequate provision of healthy and affordable food options, and a lack of access to finance, transport, cooking skills and facilities are all factors that contribute to food poverty and unhealthy diets13.
+Rising food prices, inadequate provision of healthy and affordable food options, and a lack of access to finance, transport, cooking skills and facilities are all factors that contribute to food poverty and unhealthy diets (Maslen et al., 2013).
+The effect of food poverty in Bath and North East Somerset is evidenced by the three-fold rise in food bank use over the last year as more people rely on emergency food hand-outs to feed themselves and their families (Bath Chronicle, 2012).